damonzon/WHO_TB_Burden/README.md

 https://github.com/GabuTheGreat/shinyDashboard

-The app presentedd here can be run by the following commands in Rstudio.
+2. The app.R Shiny app can be run by the following commands in Rstudio.

 library(shiny)